WickrInc/wickrio-file-bot/README.md

 # WickrIO File Bot

-Wickr's own File Manager Bot.
-Allows storing, removal and retrieving of files on the client.
+Wickr provides a sample integration that allows storing, removal and retrieval of files by a Wickr IO bot.
+Wickr users on the same network as the Wickr FileBot can interact with the bot to share files with each other.

 ## Description:
 * /help@botName - List all available commands